Hydration Strategies for Strongman

 • High sweat rates

-Athletes must adjust intake based on environment and workload.
+Adjust your intake based on the environment and the workload.

 Signs of Poor Hydration